seedubjay/seedubjay.github.io/wikipedia-clicks.md

 There's an [online game](https://www.thewikigame.com) too for those with a competitive streak.

 There are over 6.2 million English Wikipedia articles, but this ecosystem is remarkably well connected.
-In fact, when you randomly pick two pages, there's an 82.1% chance that you'll be able to get from one to the other in 5 clicks or less.
+In fact, when you randomly pick two pages, there's an 82.1% chance that you'll be able to get from one to the other in 5 clicks or less, assuming that it's possible.

 Dont believe me?
 Pick any two pages here and see the shortest sequence of clicks you'd need to get between them.